Clip joint: Description

 a young adult male tourist, and recommends a "favorite local" bar or club.
 Alternatively, a clip joint employee waits near a legitimate club, and invites passing pedestrians into a VIP area of the clip joint.
 The potential customers are led to believe that the person works for the nearby club, though they may not explicitly say so.
 The man is usually seated at a table and joined by a "hostess", who may or may not order drinks.

 Whether or not any "services" are performed or drinks are ordered has little bearing on the outlandish bill received at the end of the night.
 Bills are commonly hundreds of, if not over a thousand, dollars, listing items like a "hostess fee" or "service charge" that were not originally mentioned to the customer.
 The arrival of the bill typically corresponds with the arrival of a few large bouncers to ensure payment, sometimes leading the victim to an ATM to retrieve the money.

 The beautiful woman who originally lured the mark to the location often makes an excuse and leaves prior to the arrival of the bill.
 If confronted, the establishment claims that they have no connection with the woman and indicates that she arrived with the man, and as such the man is responsible for all of the items on the bill.

 Once inside, drinks are usually non-alcoholic (as the venues usually do not have a license) or watered down and overpriced with no prices listed on the menu.
 Unrequested companions may also arrive at the table.

-This scam is in a legal "gray area" if extortion is not explicitly involved, since there is no law against charging high prices and the customer is primarily responsible for determining the prices of services to be rendered before accepting them.

 In the United Kingdom

 A number of clip joints (or "near beer bars") still operate in London's Soho area, alongside legitimate strip bars.
-Since 2007, the London Local Authorities Act reclassified clip joints as sex establishments, meaning that they required relevant licences, closing a loophole where these businesses did not need a licence to operate because they did not serve food or alcohol or provide entertainment.
+Since 2007, the London Local Authorities Act reclassified clip joints as sex establishments, meaning that they required licences, closing a loophole where these businesses did not need a licence to operate because they did not serve food or alcohol or provide entertainment.
 In 2009, two people were jailed for 36 and 14 months respectively after threatening an undercover police officer in a Soho clip joint.